priyatuc/Optimization-Technique-and-Implementation-Project-/README.md

 This prototype compares two data-structure approaches:

-  A naïve Python list (non-contiguous memory, poor locality) A NumPy contiguous array (optimized for spatial locality and vectorization)
+  - A naïve Python list (non-contiguous memory, poor locality)
+  - A NumPy contiguous array (optimized for spatial locality and vectorization)

 The goal is to show how rethinking data structure layout—not the algorithm—can dramatically improve performance.

+# Features

+- Implements a simple numerical kernel: sum of squares

+- Benchmarks:

+  Python list loop

+  NumPy vectorized array operation

+- Generates a bar chart comparing execution times

+- Demonstrates the performance impact of:

+  contiguous memory

+  vectorized operations

+  cache-friendly access patterns

+- Clear, reproducible results suitable for academic reporting